 The appeal of the top-tier plans includes its more competitive transaction fees.
 For instance, for transactions not using Shopify Payments, the Basic Shopify plan charges a transaction fee of 2%, the Shopify plan charges 1%, and the Advanced Shopify plan charges 0.5%.

 All plans come with free hosting, an SSL certificate, generous bandwidth and storage, email forwarding, and the ability to sell unlimited products.
-However, you must register your own domain name.
+However, you must register a domain name on your own.